 Who can use VIDIZMO Widgets

-In order to use Widgets on your website, you need to have your site domain whitelisted in VIDIZMO Portal.
-There are certain authorized Portal users who can whitelist website domains in a Portal such as Managers and Administrators.
+In order to use Widgets on your website, you need to enable the Widgets app in your portal.
+There are certain authorized Portal users who can enable this app such as Managers and Administrators.

 API Key Generation

 The process of whitelisting your IP Address or Web Domain URL will generate a unique API key against those domains.
 This API key is associated with the user using whose account the key was generated from Portal Settings.
 You can custom-set its expiry date as well, after which the site shall no longer be able to consume our Widgets API.